nus-cs2103-AY2021S2/tp/docs/UserGuide.md

          customer add n/Alan Tan p/81236789 e/alantan@nus.edu.sg a/21 Lower Kent Ridge Road, Singapore 119077 t/Gluten Allergy
          ```

-        The above command would add a new contact named "Alan Tan" with phone number 81236789, email address "alantan@nus.edu.sg",
+        The above command would add a new customer named "Alan Tan" with phone number 81236789, email address "alantan@nus.edu.sg",
         address "Lower Kent Ridge Road, Singapore 119077" and tagged with "Gluten Allergy".
         > Note: A known limitation of add is that customers with different names but exactly the same details (phone number, email, address) will not be marked as a duplicate.